vikeshdas/web_dev_python/README.md

 ## Django
-### I used the VIEW class of Django which provides features to create a view including request , response handling, and error handling , database is used to store the data.ORM feature is used to design the database schema.
-Defined a model Django models are Python classes that represents database tables.
+### I used the VIEW class of Django which provides features to create a view including request , response handling, and error handling .I have used MySQL database to store the data.ORM feature is used to design the database schema.
+Defined a model, Django models are Python classes that represent database tables.
 Each model class corresponds to a table, and the class attributes define the table's fields.

 ## ORM
-### I have used object relation maping in my project.
-ORM is a way to intract with databse using object oriented.
-We can use object and class to intract with databse instead of Row queries.
+### I have used object relation mapping in my project.
+ORM is a way to interact with database using object oriented.
+We can use object and class to interact with database instead of Row queries.
 For example:
 ```
 class Roles(models.Model):